24/7 Support

 How Karma Is Calculated

 Reddit Karma is not simply a one-to-one ratio with upvotes.
 The platform uses a complex scoring system that adjusts how Karma is awarded based on various factors.
-Understanding how it works can help you maximize your Karma-earning potential.

 Key Factors in Reddit Karma Calculation